pypy/pypy/pypy/doc/ctypes-implementation.rst

 usage
 -----

-`ctypes_configure/doc/sample.py`_ explains in details how to use it.
+:source:`ctypes_configure/doc/sample.py` explains in details how to use it.

-.. include:: _ref.txt